 There are, however, a number of finance companies in Manchester, Liverpool and all around the country, with funding designed to help businesses who have been, or may be, rejected by their bank.
 To help SMEs and startups in the North West find crucial funding, here’s a list of alternative sources of business funding;

-Fleximize – The pioneer of the Revenue Advance loan in the UK, this alternative finance provider supports SMEs at all life stages with loans between £5,000 and £500,000.
+Fleximize – This alternative finance provider supports SMEs at all life stages with loans between £5,000 and £500,000.
 The funding is designed to meet the needs of each individual business, with money reaching your account in as little as 48 hours.
 Its straightforward application process is an efficient and convenient route to short-term lending for limited companies and LLPs.
 Sole traders can apply if they want to borrow £25,000 or more.

 BBV Online – New and growing enterprises in the North West can apply for loans – mainly unsecured – ranging from £3,000 and £50,000, as long as they’re an SME, charity, social enterprise or not-for-profit organization.
 Applicants must be planning to create new jobs, and prove they’ve been rejected by traditional finance providers like banks.